 - Learn as much as possible by reading about Rheumatoid Arthritis in reputable books and websites.

-The difficult job of managing Rheumatoid Arthritis treatment
+The difficult job of managing your Rheumatoid Arthritis treatment

 It’s not easy to be an advocate for ourselves.
-It’s hard to tell others about the Rheumatoid Arthritis pain that we fear makes us sound hypochodriacal.
+It’s hard to tell others about the rheumatoid arthritis pain that we fear makes us sound like a crazy hypochondriac.
 Neither do we want to make requests that may make us appear pushy.
 It is much easier to advocate for others.

-However, we must approach our Rheumatoid Arthritis management in ways which are respectfully assertive.
-We need to be as clear and specific as possible when we discuss RA symptoms, RA treatment, or other RA-related issues.
+However, you should approach managing your rheumatoid arthritis in ways which are respectfully assertive.
+We should all be as clear and specific as possible when we discuss RA symptoms, RA treatment, or other RA-related problems.
 We also need to be well-informed so that we can make objective decisions which will be best promote our health.

 NOTE: Your comments are an important resource for future readers of this post in the months to come.
 Please find the comment link below each post.Kelly Young.
 All rights reserved.